ptarmiganlabs/butler-docs/content/en/docs/reference/config file/_index.md

   # These can also be specified via command line parameters when starting Butler.
   # Command line options takes precedence over settings in this config file.
   thirdPartyToolsCredentials:
-    newRelic:
+    newRelic:         # Array of New Relic accounts/insert keys.
+Any data sent to New Relic will be sent to both accounts.
+      - accountName: First NR account
+        insertApiKey: <API key 1 (with insert permissions) from New Relic>
+        accountId: <New Relic account ID 1>
+      - accountName: Second NR account
-      insertApiKey: <API key (with insert permissions) from New Relic>
+        insertApiKey: <API key 2 (with insert permissions) from New Relic>
-      accountId: <New Relic account ID>
+        accountId: <New Relic account ID 2>

   # Store script logs of failed reloads on disk.
   # The script logs will be stored in daily directories under the specified main directory below